 We asked respondents who had cases listed for online hearings during the lockdown about whether they submitted any pleadings and documents to the court online and how easy they felt this online submission process was.
 In Madhya Pradesh, a majority of the respondents who filed pleadings online (n=17) said that despite filing pleadings electronically, they were asked to submit physical copies as well.
 More than half the respondents in Madhya Pradesh who filed pleadings online (n=18) found the process difficult.
-According to them, the e-filing website was not user friendly and was not working at all times.
-Even after registering on the website lawyers would be told that their registration has failed or that they had not registered.
-Very few document types were supported by the website.
-These challenges made the e-filing process more cumbersome rather than simpler than the physical filing process.
+According to them, the e-filing website was not working at all times.
+Even after registering on the website was not working at all times.
+Even after registering on the website was not working at all times.
+Even after registering on the website was not working at all times.
+Even after registering on the website was not working at all times.
+Even after registering on the website was not working at all times.
+Even after registering on the website was not working at all times.
+Even after registering on the website was not working at all times.
+Even after registering on the website was not working at all times.
+Even after registering on the website was not working at all times.
+Even after registering on the website was not working at all times.
+Even after registering on the website was not working at all times.
+Even after registering on the website was not working at all times are not not working at all times.
+Even after registering on the website was not working at all times.